Minimum Density Power Divergence Estimation for the Generalized Exponential Distribution: Robustness and asymptotic properties

 \subsection{Optimal tuning parameter selection}

-The tuning parameter $\alpha$ in MDPDE provides a trade-off between robustness and efficiency of the underlying estimators and thus $\alpha$ needs to be appropriately chosen depending on the proportion of outliers present in the data.
-A larger $\alpha$ should be chosen for a higher proportion of outliers and vice versa.
+The tuning parameter $\alpha$ in MDPDE provides a trade-off between the robustness and efficiency of the underlying estimators and thus $\alpha$ needs to be appropriately chosen depending on the proportion of outliers present in the data.
+A high value of $\alpha$ should be chosen when the proportion of outliers is high and vice versa.
 However, the outlier proportion is not known in practice and thus a data-driven algorithm is required for selecting an optimal $\alpha$.
 Here we follow the approach proposed by \cite{fujisawa2006robust} and opted by \cite{seo2017extreme} and \cite{hazra2019robust}, where the optimal $\alpha$ is chosen by minimizing the empirical Cramer-von Mises (CVM) distance as

 where $X_{(1)}, \ldots, X_{(n)}$ are the order statistics and $\widehat{\bm{\theta}}_\alpha^{(-i)}$ is the estimator in MDPDE for tuning parameter $\alpha$ obtained after removing $X_i$ out from $\mathcal{X}$.
 Apart from (\ref{EQ:CVM}), several authors \citep{hong2001automatic, warwick2005choosing, basak2021optimal} have proposed other techniques for the tuning parameter selection as well and some of them are also applicable for any general $M$-estimator, not necessarily only for MDPDE.